Large Language Models, scientific knowledge and factuality: A framework to streamline human expert evaluation: Results

-\textbf{BioGPT: low specificity, adding context leads to even lower specificity, leading to the answer being true for any compound.} BioGPT generates fluent and syntactically correct text tends to correspond to a more general discourse type (when contrasted to scientific discourse).
-For prompts `\{entity\}' and `\{entity\} is', only one compound (Ergosterol) has factual answers.
-For instance, the generated text states that one compound is an antibiotic, but the rest of the sentence is not related to the compound, or the model confuses DNA polymerase alpha/beta/gamma (Table \ref{tab:text_generation_short} for Aphidicolin).
-When more context is provided (prompt with `is a compound'), BioGPT generates a factual text with low specificity for 4/10 compounds.
-It provides a non-specific, universal definition of a compound, which is referred to regardless of the compound name (Table \ref{tab:text_generation_short}, example: \textit{`Fumitremorgin C is a compound with a unique structure and a unique mode of action.'} - the same is for Verrucarin A).
-After adding the context `is a substance', BioGPT recognises that 5 /10 compounds were produced by fungus, but all incorrect.
+\textbf{BioGPT: low specificity, adding context leads to even lower specificity, leading to a definitional generation for the compound.} BioGPT generates fluent and syntactically correct text and tends to correspond to a more general discourse type (when contrasted to scientific discourse).
+When more context is provided, BioGPT provides a non-specific, universal definition of a compound, which is referred to regardless of the compound name (Table A.3).
+After adding the prompt context `is a substance', BioGPT recognises that 5/10 compounds were produced by a fungi, but all incorrect.

 \textbf{BioGPT-large: Semantically very coherent.
-3/10 factual answers.
-Hallucinations under high quality, scientific text are difficult to spot. } BioGPT-large generated semantically coherent outputs for 80\% of the prompts without and 100\% prompts with the context.
-However, the answers were factual only for 30\% and 35\% for prompts without and with context, respectively.
-Despite some of them were not specific, BioGPT-large generated answers better fitting to a scientific discourse level, compared to the previous models (see Myriocin in Table \ref{tab:text_generation_myriocin}).
-Similarly to GPT-3, for 28\% of answers with no factuality, BioGPT-large assigned a wrong producer to the compound, e.g. \textit{'Chloromonilicin is a new antibiotic produced by a strain of Streptomyces.
+40\% of factual answers for the best prompt (Table \ref{tab:task1_percentage_optimal}).
+Hallucinations under high quality, scientific generated text are difficult to spot. } Similarly to GPT-3, for 28\% of answers with no factuality, BioGPT-large assigned a wrong producer to the compound, e.g. \textit{'Chloromonilicin is a new antibiotic produced by a strain of Streptomyces.
 It is active against Gram-positive bacteria and fungi.'} (true answer: is produced by \textit{Monilinia fructicola}).
 This is of particular concern, as the generated text imitates correct definitions very well, disguising the lack of factual knowledge.
 Such hallucination is very difficult to spot and a vigilant expert check is required.